 Adam Darnell was born in Virginia in 1754 and married Catherine Riley.
 He is said to have had a 17th-century ancestor who, at the urging of Maryland authorities, left Maryland for Virginia after his marriage to a Quaker.
 Records indicate that Adam himself was a private in the 3rd and 7th Virginia Regiments, and he is believed to have participated with many other regiments in the Battle of Monmouth in 1778, as well as various skirmishes.
 Adam died in Kentucky, leading me to wonder if, like others, he took advantage of an offer of land there after the war, but he may well have arrived there later.
 Descendants of this family eventually made their way to eastern Iowa, and Adam’s granddaughter Louisa is buried in Clinton County.
 The next generation, still moving west, settled in Central Iowa, where my knowledge of this family is most firmly rooted … and where my own grandmother, their descendant, was eventually born.

 All of this sorting of ancestors has gotten me thinking more deeply about what was going on in the minds of those Revolutionary Americans.
 The Revolutionary War was, in many ways, a family feud.
 With our ties to Great Britain in the 21st century now strong and restored, it is hard to imagine the environment of those times … and the potential for conflict between those with revolutionary fervor and those who still felt tied to the crown.
 It was a violent conflict.
 Ultimately, I suppose, the loyalty of revolutionary soldiers was to freedom, and thank God for that.
-While some insist that we reframe our national past, including our founding, to dwell primarily on our national sins, which were all too real, it is helpful to try to look at it with 18th-century, rather than 21st-century, eyes.
+While some have urged us to reframe our national past, including our founding, to focus on our national sins, which were plenty, it is helpful to try to look at it with 18th-century, rather than 21st-century, eyes.